mvansegbroeck-zz/vad/README.md

 ##Instructions:

-open Matlab
+1. open Matlab

-run the script **apply_vad(_path/to/audio_)**:
+2. run the script **apply_vad(_path/to/audio_)**:

-a figure will appear that shows the original signal, and VAD labels, given a directory of audio wav files.
+3. a figure will appear that shows the original signal, and VAD labels, given a directory of audio wav files.

-to control the accuracy (depending on how noisy the files are), you can play with the parameters p1 and p2: see help apply_vad
+4. to control the accuracy (depending on how noisy the files are), you can play with the parameters p1 and p2

+5. additional help
+       Apply Voice Activity Detection to all files in a specified audio directory

+       --IN--
+       audiodir: directory of audio files (WAV format)
+       p1: speech/non-speech threshold [default:0.1]
+       p2: speech region smoothing [default:20]

+       --OUT--
+       vadout: VAD labels at frame level (10 ms)

-##reference citation:
+##Reference citation:

 Van Segbroeck, Maarten, Andreas Tsiartas, and Shrikanth Narayanan. _"A robust frontend for VAD: exploiting contextual, discriminative and spectral cues of human voice."_ INTERSPEECH.
 2013.